Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Introduction

 \section{Introduction}

-Deep learning (DL) methods are commonly used in the field of gastrointestinal endoscopy and showed successful results in problems such as detection of polyps, artifacts, Barrett's esophagus, and cancer analysis \cite{polat2020endoscopic,ali2021deep,polat2021polyp,du2019review}.
-Recently, studies for the estimation of the ulcerative colitis (UC) severity from colonoscopy data have increased rapidly \cite{limdi2021automated,takenaka2022artificial}.
-UC is a chronic condition caused by persistent inflammation of the colon mucosa.
-Accurate assessment of the disease severity plays a key role in monitoring and treating the disease.
-However, there are substantial intra- and inter-observer variability in the grading of endoscopic severity \cite{satsangi2006montreal}.
-Computer-aided diagnosis of the UC can eliminate subjectivity and helps experts in the monitoring process.
-Recently, DL methods employing convolutional neural networks (CNN) have been shown to be successful in estimating the disease severity.
-Although these studies show that automated computer-aided estimation of endoscopic severity of UC can be used in clinics, more work, such as validation on external datasets and settings, needs to be performed to gain high acceptance rates by experts \cite{limdi2021automated}.
+Deep learning (DL) methods are widely used in the field of gastrointestinal endoscopy for problems such as detection of polyps, artifacts, Barrett's esophagus, and cancer analysis \cite{polat2020endoscopic,ali2021deep,polat2021polyp,ali2022assessing,du2019review}.
+In particular, recent studies have reported successful results for the estimation of the endoscopic activity of ulcerative colitis (UC) from colonoscopy images \cite{limdi2021automated,takenaka2022artificial}.
+UC is a chronic condition caused by persistent inflammation of the colon mucosa and accurate assessment of the disease severity plays a key role in monitoring and treating the disease.
+However, there are substantial intra- and inter-observer variability in the grading of endoscopic severity \cite{osada2010comparison} and use of computer-aided diagnosis of the UC can eliminate subjectivity and help experts in the monitoring process.
+On the other hand, more work, such as validation on external datasets and providing better explainability, are needed to increase their adoption in clinics \cite{limdi2021automated}.

-Scoring systems for UC, such as endoscopic Mayo score (EMS) \cite{schroeder1987coated} or Ulcerative Colitis Endoscopic Index of Severity (UCEIS) \cite{travis2013reliability}, divides the disease into several levels (0-3 for EMS and 0-8 for UCEIS) and levels increase in relation to the severity of the disease.
+Scoring systems for UC, such as Mayo endoscopic score (MES) \cite{schroeder1987coated} or Ulcerative Colitis Endoscopic Index of Severity (UCEIS) \cite{travis2013reliability}, have several levels (0-3 for MES and 0-8 for UCEIS), which increase in relation to the severity of the disease.
 Since there is a ranking between the class scores, this problem can be handled as an ordinal regression (or ordinal classification) problem.
-Although there are many studies on UC endoscopic activity estimation, only a few studies exploit ordinality information in their work.
-In this study, we propose a novel loss function to train CNNs, which respects the ordinal nature of the problem and calculates the cost accordingly.
+Although there are many studies on UC endoscopic activity estimation, only a few of these exploit ordinality information.
+In this study, we propose a novel non-parametric loss function, which respects the ordinal nature of the problem and calculates the cost accordingly.

-The main contributions of this paper are as follows: \begin{enumerate} \item A new loss function called Class Distance Weighted Cross-Entropy (CDW-CE) is introduced to train the CNN architectures to estimate the endoscopic severity of UC.
+The main contributions of this paper are as follows: \begin{enumerate} \item A new loss function called Class Distance Weighted Cross-Entropy (CDW-CE) is proposed, which can be used in training convolutional neural networks (CNN) estimating the endoscopic severity of UC.

-\item Commonly used CNN architectures are trained using cross-entropy, CORN framework \cite{shi2021deep}, and CDW-CE.
-Extensive experiments are performed to show the superiority of the CDW-CE compared to other approaches.